ToxicFrog/avr-bits/README.md

  * Basic register/IO library
  * Example program on the arduino
- * Rewrite REPL in notforth; ability to compile in a `main` function
  * String/function interning; this will make compilation slower, but at runtime, who cares?
  * Support for negative numbers
  * Autogenerate documentation